 Nipp is a gastrointestinal oncologist and health services researcher at Massachusetts General Hospital Cancer Center and Harvard Medical School.

 In an interview, Nipp said, “We also are increasingly seeing research supporting the importance of body composition, such as muscle mass and muscle wasting, in the literature.”
-This research is what inspired him to conduct his own involving muscle mass and its correlation to cancer survival rates.
-He wants to see better outcomes for cancer patients, as does everyone else.

 Nipp worked with 677 advanced cancer patients who were unexpectedly hospitalized between September 2014 and May 2016.

 The average age of all these patients was 63 years.
-Using CT scans, they evaluated the muscle mass and muscle quality which was a part of routine clinical care.
-These scans had to be done within 45 days of study enrollment with these scans being compared to clinical and patient-reported outcomes of cancer survival.
+Using CT scans, they evaluated muscle mass and quality, a part of routine clinical care.

 In essence, higher muscle mass meant improved survival.
 Higher muscle radiodensity, or better muscle quality, was associated with lower symptom burden and depression/anxiety.
-In addition, higher muscle radiodensity was associated with a shorter hospital stay, reduced risk of readmission or death, and improved survival in general.

 Keep Yourself in Good Shape and Focus on Strength

-The study described above is pretty basic and not very in-depth, just correlation-based results, but that does not mean its information is not valuable – far from it.
+The study described above is pretty basic and not very in-depth, correlation-based results, but that does not mean its information is not valuable – far from it.
 It just validates what we already know to be true.

 If your body composition is improved, meaning less fat, more muscle, the healthier you are, and the easier it is for your body to fight cancer because it’s not also suffering from chronic inflammation, obesity, and/or type 2 diabetes.

-Too many health issues and your body can’t handle it all.
-The takeaway: focus on keeping strength-based exercises and weightlifting in your exercise routine and you’ll set yourself up for a healthier you that can better beat cancer if the time ever comes.
+Too many health issues, and your body can’t handle it all.
+The takeaway: focus on keeping strength-based exercises and weightlifting in your exercise routine, and you’ll set yourself up for a healthier you that can better beat cancer if the time ever comes.

 Contact Us For A Fast And Professional Response